-To harvest, cut under the broccoli head and take some of the stem, but leave the plant in your garden, and it may keep producing.
+To harvest, cut under the broccoli head and take some of the stem but leave the plant in your garden.
+You may get a few more little heads sprouting off of the main stem.
 Or, if you like, you can wait and let it start to bolt so you can eat the flowers!

 Broccoli flowers are delicate little yellow flowers, and they can be picked and eaten fresh in salads or cooked as you would the rest of the broccoli plant.
-If you wait too long, and the flowers dry up, they won’t be very tasty at all.
-At that point, just harvest the dried flowers for seed.
+But if you wait too long, and the flowers dry up, they won’t be very tasty at all.

 - Get your timing right and plant your broccoli when your temperatures are above 25F and not higher than 75F, and try to protect it from temperature extremes.